rhinosaur0/youchestra/README.md

 ## Current Progress
 - Finished and tested complete soloist-detection, accompanist playback, and OLTW algorithm on Mendelssohn Violin Concerto Op.
 64.
 - Finished data cleaning on Chopin's Ballade No. 1.
 This is the training data I used for the current RPPO agent, because this ballade has a diverse range of musical expressions that will help the agent better understand a soloist.
 In reality, the model may need to be finetuned to specific genres.
 I used the live performance MIDI file from [The MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro) and the default, metronomic performance MIDI file from [Online Sequencer](https://onlinesequencer.net/1771756).
 I extracted the melody lines to train the agent.
-- Finsihed creating the environment and the training pipeline.
+- Finished creating the environment and the training pipeline.
-- March 15th - Designed custom LSTM model architecture
+- March 15th - Designed custom LSTM model architecture to accommodate for
 - March 19th - Working model (could use fine tuning), ready for integration

 ## TODO
 - Deploying project (and potentially creating a frontend conductor).